Liberal arts college: Globally

 Liberal arts colleges are found in all parts of the world.
 Notwithstanding the European origins of the concept of liberal arts education, today the term is largely associated with the United States, and most self-identified liberal arts colleges worldwide are built on the American model.
 The Global Liberal Arts Alliance, which incorporates institutions on five continents, refers to itself as "an international, multilateral partnership of American style liberal arts institutions".

 In 2009, liberal arts colleges from around the world formed the Global Liberal Arts Alliance, an international consortium and "matching service" to help liberal arts colleges in different countries deal with their shared problems.

-Keep in mind, U.S. News & World Report no longer provides rankings for liberal arts colleges at "global" universities.
-These colleges are members of the top 2,000 universities U.S. News & World Report ranks around the world.
+The U.S. News & World Report no longer provides rankings for liberal arts colleges at "global" universities.
+These colleges are members of the top 2,000 universities that the U.S. News & World Report ranks around the world.